justCullen/watch-next/README.md

 ## Project Description

 Watch Next is a React and Airtable webapp designed to help users keep track of what to watch and where to watch it, as well as log shows and movies they have watched.
+It is a to-do list and record of shows and movies the user has watched.

 ## Wireframes